 These paleo chocolate chunk cookies are soft, chewy, easy, and made with wholesome ingredients.
+They’re gluten free, dairy free, and have a vegan option.
 I promise, you’re going to love these!

 I am obsessed with these cookies.
 Obsessed.
+Though I love all chocolate chip cookies if I’m being honest.
 They’re soft, chewy, chocolatey, sweet, I could go on.
 Plus, they’re made with wholesome ingredients without an ounce of refined sugar or flour.
 They really are the perfect chocolate chunk cookie recipe.